metacpan/metacpan-cpan-extracted/distros/D/DNS-Unbound/README.md

 Sets the debug level (an integer).
 Returns _OBJ_.

-As of libunbound v1.9.2, this is just a way to set the `verbosity` option after configuration is finalized.
+As of libunbound v1.9.2, this is just a way to set the `verbosity` option regardless of whether the configuration is finalized.

 ## _OBJ_->debugout( $FD\_OR\_FH )